 The Geared Growth Fund will raise money by borrowing at competitive rates.
 The fund can borrow from either international and/or domestic financial institutions or funds (including from related parties of either ourselves or the Supervisor, provided such transactions are effected on reasonable arm's length terms).
-The Supervisor has entered into a loan agreement (and related security agreement) under which the supervisor for the Booster Investment Series (who is also Public Trust, the Supervisor for the Scheme) will lend money from the Income Securities Portfolio for the use of the Geared Growth Fund.
+The Supervisor has entered into a loan agreement (and related security agreement) under which the supervisor for the Booster Investment Series (who is also Public Trust, the Supervisor for the Scheme) will lend money from either the Wholesale NZ Fixed Interest Portfolio or the Income Securities Portfolio for the use of the Geared Growth Fund with all such borrowings being ranked equally in priority amongst themselves.